 These are ideal candidates for arid climatic and soil conditions and homes.

 The two plant families with the most succulents are Cactaceae and Aizoaceae.

-Succulent plants with long-lasting, beautiful flowers are among home gardeners’ favorite plants.
+Succulent plants with long-lasting, beautiful flowers are home gardeners’ favorite plants.

 Available in various colors, shapes, and sizes, these plants continue to gain popularity as low-maintenance house plants.

 As more pet-owners plan on bringing succulents into their homes due to their aesthetic appeal and general benefits, an essential question is:

 Are Succulents Poisonous to Cats?

 Are Succulents Poisonous or Toxic?

-While most succulents are considered non-toxic plants for humans, there are some popular succulents that affect your furry friend’s health.
+While most succulents are considered non-toxic plants for humans, some popular succulents affect your furry friend’s health.

-The poisonous ingredients or thorny surfaces are possible threats to the feline’s health.
+The poisonous ingredients or thorny surfaces may threaten the feline’s health.

-Poisonous succulents have the potential to make animals like cats, dogs, and horses extremely sick if ingested.
+Poisonous succulents can potentially make animals like cats, dogs, and horses extremely sick if ingested.

 Toxic plants usually have a bitter taste which is a turn-off for most pets and keeps them from taking a big bite.